johannsquiroz-dot/Wallarm-Solutions-Engineer-Challenge/README.md

 ## 📌 Overview

-This technical challenge was a good exercise to get me familiar with the deployment of a Wallarm filtering node, connect to a backend and create syntetic traffick using the GoTestWaf attack simulation tools.
-The exercise showed traffic being monitored by the Wallarm solution, and subsequently the malicious traffic getting blocked.
+This technical challenge was a good exercise to get me familiar with the deployment of a Wallarm filtering node, connect to a backend (httpbin.org) and create syntetic traffick using the GoTestWaf attack simulation tools.
+The exercise showed traffic being monitored by the Wallarm solution, and subsequently blocking the malicious traffic.
 All of the tools and processes used are new to me (since my experience has been showcasing the value and benefits of solutions from the user interface perspective).
 This was a good learning experience personally.

 ---